 - The student has lived on campus at Ohio Northern University for three years.

-From experience, the University has found that students who live on-campus tend to be more successful academically, more involved in ONU’s culture, and they develop more friendships than students who live off campus.
+From experience, the University has found that students who live on-campus tend to be more successful academically, more involved in ONU’s culture, and develop more friendships than students who live off-campus.
 It is highly encouraged for incoming international students to live on campus.

 Ohio Northern University offers an airport shuttle service from the Detroit airport for all new international students.
-If you arrive on a day other than Monday January 8th, or after 5 p.m. on January 8th, you will be charged a fee for pick up or you will be responsible for finding your own transportation.
+If you arrive on a day other than Thursday, Aug.
+9, or after 5 p.m. on Aug.
+9, you will be charged a fee for pickup or you will be responsible for finding your own transportation.

 Make sure to completely fill out the New Student Shuttle Request Form online.
-Once your request for a shuttle is submitted, a University representative will contact you to confirm the details of your pick up prior to your arrival.
+Do this by June 28, 2018.
+Once your request for a shuttle is submitted, a University representative will contact you to confirm the details of your pickup prior to your arrival.

-When you arrive at the airport, your shuttle driver and International Student Greeters will meet you.
+When you arrive at the airport, your shuttle driver and international student greeters will meet you.
 They will have a sign saying “Ohio Northern University” and will be wearing an ONU shirt to help you identify him or her.
 Wearing an orange shirt yourself will help them to find you too!
-When you return to campus, the International Student Greeters will help you settle in.
+When you return on campus, the international student greeters will help you settle in.

-If you are driving in, please email International Services with the time you will be arriving on Jan.
-8th so we can have an ISG greet you and help you check in to your housing.
-Let us know your transportation plans by January 3, 2018.
+If you are driving, please email international services with the time you will be arriving on Aug.
+9 so we can have an international student greeter meet you and help you check in to your housing.
+Let us know your transportation plans by Aug.
+1, 2018.

-The Medical History and Immunization Forms are required by all ONU students.
+Medical History and Immunization Forms are required of all ONU students.
 Please print the forms, complete them before leaving your home country, and bring them with you to campus.